 All This Love

 2021 Exposure International Photo Festival, Int.
-Open Call Exhibition, Canada (single)
+Open Call Exhibition, Canada;

-BIFA Budapest International Foto Awards 2020 Silver (series), Bronze (single)
+2020 BIFA Budapest International Foto Awards Silver, Bronze;

-Director’s Choice Award (single), Narratives, Int.
-Open Call, Praxis Gallery
+2020 Director’s Choice Award, Narratives, Int.
+Open Call, Praxis Gallery, US;

-Photo Oxford 2020 International Open Call (single) First-Place-Crowd-Vote-Winner
+2020 Photo Oxford International Open Call First-Place-Crowd-Vote-Winner, UK